The Spectacular Ancient Maya City of Uxmal

 The Nunnery Quadrangle was likely the main place for people living in Uxmal to socialize.
 It is believed that at its peak Uxmal probably numbered around 20,000 people.
 The Spanish provided the name as “The Nunnery” for its likeness to Spanish convents.
 Scholars believe that the buildings surround the quad were probably places of learning for healers, shamans, priests, astrologers, military training, etc.

 - Ancient Inscriptions Decoded at the Spectacular Temple of the Mayan King Pakal

 - Weaving the World of Ancient Mayan Women

 - A sacred mountain, water, and earthly power converged in Maya city of Nakum

 The buildings around the quad were not all built at the same time.
 First the North, than South, followed by East and finally the West.
 The final Western building is the most elaborate of the four, with various serpents and masks of Chaac.

 Drawing of part of the Nunnery Quadrangle, Uxmal (1844) ( Wikimedia Commons )

-Although there is controversy on the past of Uxmal, all can agree that the site has been very well-preserved and the buildings present make an impact on the visitors to Uxmal today.
-Since Mexico’s Independence thousands of visitors have made the trip to view these unique ruins.
+Although there is controversy on the past of Uxmal, all can agree that the site has been very well-preserved and the buildings present make an impact on visitors today.
+Since Mexico’s Independence, thousands of visitors have made the trip to view these unique ruins.

 The conservation efforts at Uxmal have greatly enhanced the experience for tourists.
-Original materials, such as lime have been used in these efforts along with advanced technology.
-Overall, there is still some lacking in understanding of past life at Uxmal, but the modern site is well taken care of and continues to draw attention on an international scale.
+Original materials, such as lime, have been used in these efforts along with advanced technology.
+Overall, there is still a lack of understanding about past life at Uxmal, but the modern site is well taken care of and continues to draw attention on an international scale.